alphagov/govuk-frontend/packages/govuk-frontend/src/govuk/components/language-switcher/README.md

 It renders a navigation landmark containing a list of language links.
 The language of the current page is shown as plain text.
 Each link includes `lang` and `hreflang` attributes so screen readers pronounce each language name correctly, and `rel="alternate"` to identify the link as an alternate version of the current page.

+If the switcher includes languages with different text directions, set `dir` on every language item so the language name is read and rendered in the correct direction.

 ## Installation

 See the [main README quick start guide](https://github.com/alphagov/govuk-frontend#quick-start) for how to install this component.